Associate Professor of Management

 Fax: 618| 453-7835

-Min Z. Carter is an assistant professor of management.
+Min Z. Carter is an associate professor of management.
 She received her Ph.D. in management from Auburn University.
 Prior to joining SIU, she completed a two-year post-doctoral program at Auburn University, and served on faculty at Troy University.
 She also received her MBA from Troy University and BS in mechanical engineering from Zhejiang University.

 She teaches Organizational Behavior and Advances in Organizational Behavior for doctorial students while continuing her award winning research.